John-Nik/Vioekseliksi-website/README.md

 **0.6.5:** Added the json file and some javascript code for the offers section block | G
            Finished the Services page, fixed the bugs for the layout of the cards | E

+**0.6.6:** Added javascript code for the offers section block.
+Predictably so, it should work flawlessly.
+It is unfinished and will be polished, optimized and be made more readable in the next version | G